The Complete Beginners Guide To Curved Treadmills

 Foot Print

-If you plan to bring this marvel into your home gym, be prepared for its huge size.
-These machines tend to be a bit bulkier than compact flat-belt treadmills, with dimensions ranging from around five to six feet in length and about three feet in width.
+Most curved treadmills tend to be bigger than compact flat-belt treadmills.
+They range in size from roughly five to six feet in length and about three feet in width.

 How To Use A Curved Treadmill